-- Proper Diamond Chain Installation: The bumper should lead the segment into the cut. - Proper Diamond Chain Tension: The diamond chain should be tight but easily pulled around the guide bar by hand. - Ensure all safety devices are properly mounted and functional and that all controls are in proper working order. - Be sure there are no obstructions (plumbing, electrical conduit, air ducts) and no unnecessary people present. - Always wear protective clothing, including hard hat, eye protection, hearing protection, non-slip safety boots, and gloves.
-Avoid wearing loose fitting clothing. - Diamond chains with SealPro® require a minimum water pressure of 20 psi (1.4 bar).
+- Proper Diamond Chain Tension: The diamond chain should be tight but easily pulled around the guide bar by hand. - Ensure all safety devices are properly mounted and functional and that all controls are in proper working order. - Be sure there are no obstructions (plumbing, electrical conduit, air ducts). - Always wear protective clothing, including hard hat, eye protection, hearing protection, non-slip safety boots, gloves, and avoid wearing loose fitting clothing.